-- Reading this policy and keeping their strategy up to date, and ensuring that it is implemented across the school - Ensuring that all school staff are aware of their role in raising the attainment of disadvantaged pupils and supporting pupils with parents in the armed forces - Planning Pupil Premium spending and keeping this under constant review, using an evidence-based approach and working with virtual school heads where appropriate - Monitoring the attainment and progress of pupils eligible for the Pupil Premium to assess the impact of the school's use of the funding - Reporting on the impact of Pupil Premium spending to the local governing body on an ongoing basis - Publishing the Pupil Premium strategy statement on the school's use of the pupil premium in each academic year on the school website, in line with the DfE's guidance on using the Pupil Premium and using the templates on GOV.UK. - Providing relevant training for staff, as necessary, on supporting disadvantaged pupils and raising attainment
+- Reading and enacting this policy keeping their school strategy up to date and ensuring that it is implemented across the school. - Promoting a sense of belonging and building positive relationships. - Encouraging aspiration of all pupils, including those who are disadvantaged. - Planning a curriculum which enhances the lives of disadvantaged pupils. - Ensuring that all school staff are aware of their role in raising the attainment of disadvantaged pupils and supporting pupils with parents in the armed forces. - Planning Pupil Premium spending and keeping this under constant review, using an evidence-based approach and working with virtual school heads where appropriate. - Monitoring the attainment and progress of pupils eligible for the Pupil Premium to assess the impact of the school's use of the funding. - Reporting on the impact of Pupil Premium spending to the local governing body on an ongoing basis. - Publishing the Pupil Premium strategy statement on the school's use of the pupil premium in each academic year on the school website, in line with the DfE's quidance on using the Pupil Premium and using the templates on the DfE website. - Providing relevant training for staff, as necessary, on supporting disadvantaged pupils and raising attainment.

-5.4 Other school staff
+5.4.
+Other school staff